Having the test

-Taking the Harmony prenatal test is easy.
-It requires a simple blood draw, which can be done as early as soon as 10 completed weeks of gestation.
+Having a NIPT is easy.
+It requires a simple blood draw, which can be done as soon as you have reached 10 weeks' gestation.

 Four simple steps

 - Visit your doctor to discuss whether standard NIPT (and any of the options) is the right test for you.
 Your doctor will provide you with a completed request form for the test.

 - Visit sonicgenetics.com.au/payment to arrange payment for your NIPT and book a blood collection at your nearest collection centre.

 - Once 10 weeks gestation is completed or later, have the blood sample collected at the collection centre that you booked on our website.
 Please do not have your blood sample collected prior to 10 completed weeks of the pregnancy as this would invalidate the test.

 - The results will be sent to your doctor within 3 - 8 business days from the date your sample arrives at one of our accredited Australian testing laboratories